 Jemal Yimer

-I'm Jemal Yimer, Ethiopian National Record Holder in half marathon (58.33), 3rd placed Boston Marathon 2021 finisher and world No. 2 in road running over the 2018 and 2019 seasons as recorded by World Athletics.
+I'm Jemal Yimer, former Ethiopian National Record Holder in half marathon (58.33), winner of Seoul and Los Angles marathons and 3rd place at Boston Marathon 2021.
 Thanks for visiting my website!

 My half marathon time above is the 12th fastest in history.
 I love road running but I also excel at cross-country and track with a 10,000m PB of 26.54.
 I first had the chance to show my talent in 2016 at the African Athletics Championships in Durban where I was 4th overall and 1st Ethiopian with a 28.08 on my debut 10,000m international race.
 My first trip to Europe was to France where I was a very close 2nd in Houllies 10km (28.18).